jerryq27/jerryq27.github.io/_tabs/about.md

 ---
 ![Jerry](jerry.jpg){: .rounded-circle }

 My name is Gerardo Quintero, but I prefer to go by Jerry.
-I am a graduate from the University of Nebraska at Kearney with a bachelor's in Computer Science.
+I've graduated from the University of Nebraska at Kearney and have a bachelor's in Computer Science.
 I'm currently self-employed as a Full Stack developer for my company, JerryQ LLC.
 It's safe to say that I do enjoy working with software and my future career goals are within that field.
 I also have an interest in teaching about programming